 Kerning is the spacing between different characters, and each letter takes up a different amount of space, and we can adjust where the spacing seems too loose or too tight.

-At the default setting, line-height is around 20% bigger than your font’s size, e.g., if the font is 14px, the line height should be 16.8px.
+At the default setting, the line height is around 20% bigger than your font’s size, e.g., if the font is 14px, the line height should be 16.8px.

 Leading is calculated a bit differently, but the math behind it is the same.